wilsonchentw/master_thesis/related_work.md

 ###*ICIP'09*
 - dataset:
 	- 61 kinds of fast food with each contains 3x(4+4+6) images,
-	- 2 stereo images, 1 360-degree video
+	- two stereo images, one 360-degree video
 	- train 2, test 1
 	- use labortary images, 3-fold cross-validation
 - baseline 1: